saturnoluis/challenge_posts-and-comments/README.md

 The selection of colors for both dark and light themes was kind of arbitrary but I wanted the site to feel elegant and neat, I think the color pallette help to accomplish that goal, same for the selection of fonts.

-I also added a hero image in the view that displays a single post.
-I think it helps make the challenge a bit more "complete" and less dull.
+I also added a hero image in the view for a single post.
+I think it helps make the visuals feel more "complete" and less dull.

 ### Implementation decisions

-Exploring the source files will be the best approach to explain the implementation, so below I briefly describe the most important files or folders in order to help you understand the gist of it (only what's inside the `src/` folder is worth mentioning here).
+Exploring the source files will be the best approach to explain the implementation, so below I briefly describe the most important files and folders in order to help you (dear reader) understand the gist of it (only what's inside the `src/` folder is worth mentioning here).

 * `App.js` - Main wrapper and container for the application, it has the definition of the routes to navigate the app and also handles the theme switcher in it's inner state.